cagov/data-infrastructure/docs/dbt/dbt-performance.md

 In other words, very often the questions you should be asking are not in the category of SQL performance tuning but rather "do we need this data to be this fresh?" and "do we need all this data?".

-### Scheduling Conflicts:
+### Scheduling conflicts
 Often performance issues show up in scheduling.
 If you are running jobs once a day it is extremely unlikely you will run into any scheduling conflicts.
 However, if a much higher frequency is required, it's possible for jobs to take longer than that time between runs.
 In this case a common first approach is to break up model runs so that things that don't need to run as frequently can run separately from models that require more frequent updating.
 A typical way of doing this is to either use dbt run --select or dbt tags [dbt tags ](https://docs.getdbt.com/reference/resource-configs/tags) to select models in groups.
 This is not to say performance tuning of individual queries is never worth it but that the big macro gains come more from running models less frequently and/or with less data, e.g. using filtering or [incremental models](#2-materialization-matters).

-### The Tradeoffs
+### The tradeoffs
 It is extremely important to balance time spent in optimizing model performance with compute costs and other concerns.
 If it takes you a day to optimize a model to run only a few seconds faster and save a few pennies per run, it's not likely worth the effort.
-Similarly, the use of incremental materilization can certainly reduce build time but introduce complexity and require a degree of monitoring to ensure integrity.
+Similarly, the use of incremental materialization can certainly reduce build time but introduce complexity and require a degree of monitoring to ensure integrity.
 See also [Materialization Matters](#2-materialization-matters) below.

-## Analyzing Performance in dbt
+## Analyzing performance in dbt
 With every dbt run or build several artifacts are generated in the target/ directory, including the run_results.json file.
 This includes detailed information on run execution and many people parse this to create dashboards to report on dbt performance and help with optimization and cost monitoring.
 There is an important caveat here: simply knowing how long a model took to run is important to uncover which models might need optimization, but cannot tell you anything about why they are performing poorly.

-### Getting model timing: Local Development
+### Getting model timing: Local development
-Every time you run a model dbt outputs timing, information which you can easily use identify non-performance models.
+Every time you run a model dbt outputs timing, information which you can easily use to identify non-performance models.
 The output will look like:
 ```
 14:16:39.438935 [info ] [Thread-4  ]: 136 of 160 OK created sql table model dbt_aerishan.JobControl_Published_CertEligActions  [SUCCESS 1 in 43.00s]
 ```
-This is extremely useful during development in order to understand potential problems with your models performance.
+This is extremely useful during development to understand potential problems with your model's performance.

 ### Getting model timing: dbt Cloud
 dbt Cloud has a nicer interface for finding which models in a project are running longest.
 Visit the Deploy > Runs section of dbt Cloud.
-You'll see a full list of jobs and how long each one toook.
+You'll see a full list of jobs and how long each took.
 To drill down to the model timing level click on a run name.
-You can expand the "Invoke dbt build" section under "Run Summary" to get a detailed summary of your run as well as timing for each model and test.
+You can expand the "Invoke dbt build" section under "Run Summary" to get a detailed summary of your run and timing for each model and test.
 There is also a "Debug logs" section for even more detail, including the exact queries run and an option to download the logs for easier viewing.
 Of course this is also where you go to find model and test errors and warnings!

 ![dbt Model Run Summary](../images/dbt_run_summary.png)